charlesisfeline/Hope-Engine-Legacy/README.md

 **100% in ALPHA (actually, lmao), expect bugs!**

-HTML5 builds are *really* buggy, so it's not recommended to build for HTML5.
+HTML5 builds are *really* buggy, so it's not recommended to build for HTML5.<br>
+\+ engine contains questionable methods of optimization

 ---